UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/index.md

 2. Where required illustrate the high-level container orchestration.
 3. Detail and explain the relevant parts of the data model impacting this feature.

 Annual Target Hours [feature definition](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-1249) (access required) in Jira details the user stories that make up the feature.
 The user stories contain more detailed requirement around business rules and validation logic.
-The intention is that this document should be used as a guide when designing and implementing and testing against a given story from the record time feature
+The intention is that this document should be used as a guide when designing and implementing and testing against a given story from the record time feature.
+For an overview of what Accruals is as a concept see the [main index](../../index.md) page

-To understand the proposed high-level design, it is instructive to consider both the definition of the [containers](./../index.md) used to perform the key actions and the appropriate parts of the [payload model](./../../payload.md) specifically [Accrual](./../../payload.md#accrual).
+To understand the proposed high-level design, it is instructive to consider both the definition of the [containers](./../index.md) used to perform the key actions and the appropriate parts of the [storage model](./../../storage.md) specifically [Accrual](./../../storage.md#accrual).

 ## Flows
 End users do not directly make changes to Accruals data.
 Instead the Accruals container responds to a set of events from other Callisto containers and external systems.